 I went on to earn a Ph.D. in Mathematics Education from the University of Oklahoma.
 I taught pure and applied mathematics courses in the mathematics department at the University of Oklahoma for seven years.
 I then went on to teach mathematics and mathematics education courses for the University of Arkansas in Fort Smith for seven years.
 I joined the faculty at BGSU in 2011.
-I have actively led 19 grant-funded projects designed to help in-service teachers create dynamic and minds-on classrooms that improve the learning of their students.
+I have actively led 23 grant-funded projects designed to help teachers create dynamic and minds-on classrooms that improve the learning and assessment of their students.
 I am constantly involved in school projects with many districts in Ohio, other states, and other nations.
-My passion for teaching and for students can be seen through my service and leadership in the Bowling Green Council of Teachers of Mathematics, the largest student affiliate of the National Council of Teachers of Mathematics, and BGSU’s Math Camps, which have won two awards for community service and partnership.
+My passion for teaching and for students can be seen through my service and leadership in the Bowling Green Council of Teachers of Mathematics, the largest student affiliate of the National Council of Teachers of Mathematics (NCTM), and BGSU’s Math Camps, which have won two awards for community service and partnership.
 Through my service to Math Camp, I advise and work alongside hundreds of preservice teachers to impact the lives of 1000’s of students, locally, and globally.

 I love to seek out the wealth of knowledge about mathematics education from around the world.
-I have taken educators and preservice teachers on 16 study abroad courses that I've designed with the help of many partners from around the world.
-During these courses, students travel abroad and study the intricate relationships between culture and education systems in the nations of Greece, Italy, Crete, Turkey, China, Thailand, Australia, Bulgaria, New Zealand, and Fiji.
+I have taken educators and preservice teachers on more than16 study abroad courses that I've designed with the help of many partners from around the world.
+During these courses, students travel abroad and study the intricate relationships between culture and education systems in the nations of Malawi, Greece, Italy, Crete, Turkey, China, Thailand, Australia, Bulgaria, New Zealand, and Fiji.

 Those who know me know that I have a fondness for adventure.
-If you ask me what my greatest adventure has been, I would tell you, raising my three amazing daughters with my wife and high school sweet-heart.
+If you asked me what my greatest adventure has been, I would tell you, raising my three amazing daughters with my wife and high school sweet-heart.